r-lib/testthat/revdep/cran.md

 ## revdepcheck results

-We checked 7435 reverse dependencies (7391 from CRAN + 44 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 7489 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 12 new problems
+ * We saw 8 new problems
- * We failed to check 31 packages
+ * We failed to check 9 packages

 Issues with CRAN packages are summarised below.